The importance behind content workflow transparency

 - The artifact is “cleared” for publication.

-- The artifact is reviewed by people and groups external to the process – the CEO, legal, compliance, support, etc.
+- The artifact is reviewed by stakeholders external to the process – the CEO, legal, compliance, support, etc.

 - Changes are made.
 (More circling here…)